Digital investment 101

 Minor investments

-- Require less than $20 million in total capital funding and less than $10 million capital funding per year
+- Require less than $50 million in total capital funding

 Major investments